deeheber/danielle-heberling-dot-xyz/content/blog/desktop-linux-development/index.md

 If you use similar tools that I do, you'll notice that not much has changed to install things.
 You have to follow the Linux (sometimes Ubuntu) specific directions.

-If you would also like to get out of Apple's "walled garden", I'd recommend trying Pop!\_OS.
+If you would also like to get out of Apple's "walled garden," I'd recommend trying Pop!\_OS.
 I've been using it as my daily driver now for about a year and have not had many issues.
-I'll admit, I was very hesitant since I was familiar with macOS...but this has been a great upgrade in my life.
+I'll admit, I was initially very hesitant since I was familiar with macOS...but this has been a great upgrade in my life.

 Perhaps next year will be the year of Linux on the desktop. 😝